CivicTechWR/WRvotes/docs/issues/transportation.md

 - Whether to approve new transit projects or expansions
 - Active transportation infrastructure in capital budgets

-### Is transit in Waterloo Region funded by the province?
+### Is transit in Waterloo Region funded other tiers of government?

 Provincial and federal governments do contribute to major capital projects — the ION, for example, received significant funding from both levels.
 But **day-to-day operating costs** for transit come primarily from fares and municipal property taxes.
 This means council decisions directly affect service levels.

+### What about the other modes of transit?

+Bike paths, sidewalks and multi-use trails are also split between the regional government and municipal governments, based on the ownership of the road.
+One of the reasons signage, road layout and quality of other infrastructure can be different and sometimes confusing is this dual ownership.

 ### What can I ask candidates about transportation?